 - Heavy and might slip sometimes but some people also claim it’s hard to take off

-BAD BOY Legacy 2.0 Thai Shin Guards
+Bad Boy Legacy 2.0 Thai

 Bad boys, a not so great Will Smith movie, but also a great pair of shin guards.
-These are known for being very durable while giving your shins the shield they need.
+These are known for being very durable while giving you the shield they need.
 Pricey, but definitely a great deal.
 The only issue you’ll find with this pair is that it weighs you down a little bit while fighting.